CORONAVIRUS TRAVEL UPDATE

 Pre Departure Testing Required In 2021

-One thing that is almost certain to remain a requirement this summer is a negative PCR Covid 19 test within 72 hours of travel for all passengers.
-This will probably be only on the outbound leg, though we still await further advice and confirmation on this.
-Those that have already had the vaccine will need to obtain a certificate (further info awaited on this) as this is likely to further facilitate travel, potentially avoiding the need for a PCR test pre-departure
+One thing that is certain to remain a requirement this summer is a negative PCR Covid 19 test within 72 hours of travel for those passengers who have not been fully vaccinated.
+For Green designated countries this will be only on the outbound leg, with the requirement for one more PCR test after return on day 2.
+Those that have already had the vaccine having completed both jabs at least 14 days before travel, will either need to obtain a certificate (which we understand will be via the NHS app – further info awaited on this) or take evidence of receiving both vaccinations such as your vaccination card with you, as this will allow you to avoid the pre-departure PCR test if travelling to Greece or Croatia and is likely to further facilitate travel.

 For those wishing to book or who are already booked, we summarise here the main elements of our flexible booking policy applicable during this time.

-We have always been flexible at Seafarer, but should you be unable to travel due to official restrictions staying in place or being unexpectedly re-introduced, we will allow you to defer or re-schedule your booking at no cost.
-This will apply where either the UK authorities or those at the overseas destination restrict or advise against travel, or where they introduce a quarantine requirement for more than 24 hours upon arrival overseas.
+We have always been flexible at Seafarer, but should you be unable to travel due to official restrictions staying in place or being unexpectedly re-introduced, we will allow you to defer or re-schedule your booking with no admin fees or penalties.
+This will apply to those destinations on the UK Government’s Red List of countries requiring hotel isolation on return, or where either the UK authorities or those at the overseas destination restrict or advise against travel, or where they introduce a quarantine requirement for more than 24 hours upon arrival overseas.

-The same applies if quarantine is required on return, where this is combined with negative foreign office advice for travel to the specific destination.
+The same applies for destinations on the UK Amber List where quarantine is required on return, or where this is combined with negative foreign office advice for travel to the specific destination.

 If you are unable to travel due to a positive PCR test within 72 hours of travel or being required to self-isolate, this is a risk for which you should be covered under your travel insurance.
 It is important to make sure you obtain travel insurance at the time of booking and it is noted that not all policies will cover you in such instances, though we have identified several reasonably-priced policies that do.
 See the Q & section below on this and should you need further advice, we can assist by pointing you in the right direction.